pymc-devs/pymc/GOVERNANCE.md

 and sustained over at least one year.
 The overall role of the Council is to ensure, through working with the BDFL and taking input from the Community, the long-term well-being of the project, both technically and as a community.

+The Steering Council will have between 4 and 7 members with at least one member per dedicated team and no more than 2 institutional members per company.

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other